Calculate Electronic Density of States¶

-This page explains how to calculate electronic density of states using density functional theory.
-We study silicon in the standard diamond-centered cubic structure and use Quantum ESPRESSO as our simulation engine during this tutorial.
+This tutorial page explains how to calculate the electronic density of states using Density Functional Theory.
+We study crystalline silicon in its standard equilibrium cubic-diamond crystal structure, and use Quantum ESPRESSO as our main simulation engine during the present tutorial.

 Accuracy of the results

-When all 5 units are complete, switching to the Results tab and the sub-tab for the final execution unit will show the density of states as well as the partial density of states due to each atom in the structure as well as their s and p electron-like character.
-By moving your cursor along each data series it will highlight which element electronic character that data series corresponds to.
+When all five unit computations are complete at the end of Job execution, switching to the Results tab of Job Viewer will show the density of states for the silicon sample under investigation, together with the partial density of states due to each atom in the structure as well as their s and p electron-like character.
+Moving the mouse cursor along each data series will highlight the atom's electronic character that the data series corresponds to.

 The numbers represent the order of the current orbital as included inside the pseudopotential, and not the principal quantum number.